ebewe/PrestaShop-Gallery-documentation/docs/source/installation.rst

    :alt: Configure the module

 Installation is complete !
-You can now go to :ref:`configuration`
+You can now go to :doc:`configuration`